pragyanprasu/LRI-LBL-2024/README.md

 6. discovery-potential-NMO --- contains data used for the discovery strength of LRI potential.
 Used in fig. E1 and table E1.

-   For citing this work use the following:
+   For citing this work, please use the following:

    "link from inspire-hep"